Authority Grain Free Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 Ingredients: Chicken, chicken meal, dried green peas, potato starch, flaxseed meal, dried beet pulp, chicken fat (preserved with mixed tocopherols), natural flavor, dried potatoes, dicalcium phosphate, salt, calcium carbonate, potassium chloride, choline chloride, zinc sulfate, ferrous sulfate, vitamin E supplement, l-ascorbyl-2-polyphosphate (source of ascorbic acid), copper sulfate, vitamin A supplement, manganese sulfate, niacin, d-calcium pantothenate, vitamin D3 supplement, riboflavin, calcium iodate, pyridoxine hydrochloride, thiamine mononitrate, folic acid, sodium selenite, biotin, vitamin B12 supplement

 |Dry Matter Basis||29%||16%||48%|

 |Calorie Weighted Basis||25%||33%||42%|

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains about 80% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient mentions dried peas.
+The third ingredient is dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

-The fourth ingredient is potato starch.
+The fourth ingredient includes potato starch.
 Potato starch is a gluten-free carbohydrate of only modest nutritional value to a dog.